DiscordGuide/discordguide.github.io/content/bots.md

 What I suggest doing is looking over the languages you know or can learn and decide where to go from there.
 **Like:**
-* **discord.js** is a Javascript library
+* **discord.js** is a Javascript library (More accurately, node.js)
 * **discord.py** is a python library
 * **discord.go** is a golang library

 **Etc...**

 The list really goes on for days.
-You can find the officially-vetted library list [here](https://discordapp.com/developers/docs/topics/libraries), or the unofficial list [here](https://discordapi.com/unofficial/libs.html)
+You can find the officially-vetted library list [here](https://discordapp.com/developers/docs/topics/libraries), or the unofficial list [here](https://discordapi.com/unofficial/libs.html).

 #### Bot Accounts

 _“I DECIDED ON MY LANGUAGE, WHAT NOW?”_ Well now is the time to begin your bot experience.

-The fancy place where you make a bot is the “Developers” tab on the discord website **(You need to be logged in on browser version)** You head into _My Applications_ and you should see this.
+The fancy place where you make a bot is the “Developers” tab on the discord website **(You need to be logged in on browser version)** You head into [_My Applications_](https://discordapp.com/developers/applications/me) and you should see this.

 ![](https://i.imgur.com/rkLTlMk.png)